doxa-innovations/.github/profile/README.md

   Doxa Innovations PLC
 </h1>

-**Doxa Innovations PLC** is a full-service, creative & software development studio based in Addis Ababa, Ethiopia.
+**Doxa Innovations PLC** is a full-service, creative & software development studio based in Addis Ababa and Bishoftu, Ethiopia.
 We partner with businesses to build strong, affordable brand identities and tailor-made digital solutions.

 ---